the42/schoolcalc/README.md

   goinstall github.com/the42/sdivision

 Programs:
   More to come.
-I plan a command line program and probalby sthg. new to test the "new" templating
+I plan a command line program and probalby sthg. to test the "new" templating

 Usage
 -----